ExperiBass/esiJS/README.md

 # esiJS

-esiJS is a updated library for EVE Online, that's updated and simple to use!
+esiJS is a updated module for EVE Online ESI.
+It makes getting data from the ESI much easier and results in cleaner code.

 Since i haven't bought anything from CCP, i can't use the authenication (afaik)

 # INSTALLING: